Exclusive: UK banking, other trade bodies to consult on merger - sources

 Elsewhere in retail financial services, cards are facing a European Union cap on fees, and Britain has launched a new regulator with a remit to inject more competition into the banking payments system.

-The UK Cards Association said it recognized the need to ensure the best value for members from industry representation and has taken part in recent discussions on collaboration between trade associations.

-“Following the release of any proposals for change, we will study emerging thinking carefully and provide a response,” a UK Cards Association spokesman said.

-The Council of Mortgage Lenders and the Payments Council had no immediate comment.
+The Council of Mortgage Lenders, the Payments Council and the UK Cards Association had no immediate comment.